 Pill imprint SYNTHROID 137 has been identified as Synthroid 137 mcg (0.137 mg).

-Synthroid is used in the treatment of hashimoto's disease; hypothyroidism, after thyroid removal; tsh suppression; thyroid suppression test; myxedema coma (and more), and belongs to the drug class thyroid drugs.
+Synthroid is used in the treatment of hashimoto's disease; hypothyroidism, after thyroid removal; tsh suppression; thyroid suppression test; underactive thyroid (and more), and belongs to the drug class thyroid drugs.
 Studies show no risk during pregnancy.
-Synthroid 137 mcg (0.137 mg) is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Synthroid 137 mcg (0.137 mg) is not a controlled substance under the Controlled Substance Act (CSA).